Scholarship Coin Trading 63.3% Lower Over Last 7 Days (SCHO)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Scholarship Coin was first traded on October 5th, 2022.
-Scholarship Coin’s total supply is 13,831,050 coins and its circulating supply is 16,546,150 coins.
+Scholarship Coin launched on October 5th, 2022.
+Scholarship Coin’s total supply is 13,831,050 coins and its circulating supply is 16,548,375 coins.
+The official message board for Scholarship Coin is discord.gg/xt28253ca.
 The Reddit community for Scholarship Coin is https://reddit.com/r/scholarship_coin and the currency’s Github account can be viewed here.
-Scholarship Coin’s official website is www.scholarshipcoin.org.
-Scholarship Coin’s official message board is discord.gg/xt28253ca.
+The official website for Scholarship Coin is www.scholarshipcoin.org.
 Scholarship Coin’s official Twitter account is @coinscholarship and its Facebook page is accessible here.

 Buying and Selling Scholarship Coin

-It is usually not presently possible to purchase alternative cryptocurrencies such as Scholarship Coin directly using US dollars.
-Investors seeking to trade Scholarship Coin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Scholarship Coin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Scholarship Coin directly using US dollars.
+Investors seeking to acquire Scholarship Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Scholarship Coin using one of the exchanges listed above.

 Receive News & Updates for Scholarship Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Scholarship Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.